How Wichita Southeast is documenting a year like no other in its yearbook

 He said sales are down by half compared to this time last year.
 The staff wanting that to change to keep their program running and give students a memento for decades down the road.

 “They’re gonna want to show their kids.
 Say here’s a picture of the mask I wore.
-This is what it was like, here’s some pictures of school, when we were only allowed to have five or six people in a room.
+This is what it was like, here are some pictures of school, when we were only allowed to have five or six people in a room.
 So, it’s a time capsule,” Christener said.

 Bruyere believes this yearbook will be used to inspire future classes to come.